Anti-piracy measures in Somalia: Obstacles to ending piracy

-The obstacles to ending piracy are varied and complicated, requiring more than the mere threat of law enforcement to combat piracy.
-These obstacles include:
+The obstacles to ending piracy were varied and complicated, requiring more than the mere threat of law enforcement to combat piracy.
+These obstacles included:

-Corruption: Piracy requires political order to function, including a strong but corrupt host state to allow for the complicated provisions of piracy.
-Sarah Percy argues that “there is no reason to assume that a more developed Somalia would be a Somalia without pirates.”
-Organized crime groups often thrive in strong states, owing to corrupt and symbiotic relations with police in countries like the United States and Japan.
-When pirates share ransoms with political elites to curry favor and that ransom is used to provide necessary revenue, these regional leaders have little incentive to stop piracy.
+Corruption: Piracy required political order to function, including a strong but corrupt host state to allow for the complicated provisions of piracy.
+Sarah Percy argued that “there is no reason to assume that a more developed Somalia would be a Somalia without pirates.”
+Organized crime groups often thrived in strong states, owing to corrupt and symbiotic relations with police in countries like the United States and Japan.
+When pirates shared ransoms with political elites to curry favor and that ransom was used to provide necessary revenue, these regional leaders had little incentive to stop piracy.

-Lack of Alternative Employment: Many pirates and potential pirates lack alternate forms of employment in the area or only have access to less lucrative opportunities.
-The costs of piracy are vastly outweighed by the benefits, as a single hijacking can result in a ransom of $500,000 to $9 million in a country with a per capita income of $220 in 2009.
-Without suitable sustainable alternative employment options, pirates will continue risking the costs of piracy given the incredible benefits.
+Lack of Alternative Employment: Many pirates and potential pirates lacked alternate forms of employment in the area or only had access to less lucrative opportunities.
+The costs of piracy were vastly outweighed by the benefits, as a single hijacking could result in a ransom of $500,000 to $9 million in a country with a per capita income of $220 in 2009.
+Without suitable sustainable alternative employment options, pirates would continue risking the costs of piracy given the incredible benefits.
 Also, piracy is an industry itself that supports those who work in tangentially related businesses and the families of those people, making it more than a single profession to replace.

-Victims of piracy: Unlike other organized crime groups that harm the local community, pirates primarily target outsiders like large foreign shipping vessels and support their local community by providing employment and revenue.
-Rather than destabilizing the region, piracy works with regional clan hierarchies to provide stability and protection without harming members of the community.
+Victims of piracy: Unlike other organized crime groups that harm the local community, pirates primarily targeted outsiders like large foreign shipping vessels and supported their local community by providing employment and revenue.
+Rather than destabilizing the region, piracy worked with regional clan hierarchies to provide stability and protection without harming members of the community.